top of page

 We had the fortune to see the Northern lights twice while in Iceland.
 It's a huge benefit of going in the fall/winter

-Instead of renting a car and finding hotels and airbnbs, we decided to rent a campervvan through Kuku Campers—two birds, one stone!
-Solid decision
+Instead of renting a car and finding hotels and airbnbs, we decided to rent a campervan—two birds, one stone!
+Solid decision.

 Personally, I can’t imagine seeing Iceland any other way.
 We had the most epic camping views, woke up in nature every morning, and the best part was snuggling and eating ramen in our heated van at the end of the day.

-Iceland also takes car of you when it comes to camping which made it very manageable to do, even with 3 kids.
+Iceland also takes care of you when it comes to camping which made it very manageable to do, even with 3 kids.
+Let me explain how.

 Camping in Iceland (and why I love it)